arago/OGIT/README.md

 # How can I contribute?

-Please help us to grow the Open Graph of IT by contributing to this project.
+Please help us to grow the **Open Graph of IT** by contributing to this project.
 See our [Open Graph of IT Contribution Document](https://github.com/arago/graphIT-ontology/blob/master/CONTRIBUTING.md) for more details on submitting suggestions and starting discussions about OGIT.

 If you have general questions or need support please contact us at <ogit@arago.de>

-Please help us to grow the **Open Graph of IT** by contributing to this project.
-See our "Open Graph of IT Contribution Guide" for more details.

 # License